muzmu/jonah/README.md

 It will not target end users of the built containers; however, end users can use the attested logs to make sure the container was built according to their requirements.

+## Users Stories
+As a user, I want to have the logs filter the information related to docker files(read, write, open, close).
+As a user, I want to monitor the network connections during docker build.
+As a user, I want to attach a log file to an image, so that I can verify that the build process is correct.

 ## Scope and Features Of The Project:

 - Ensure transparent build processes